Discover Cyclades : Geography

 General

-Located in the Aegean Sea, the Cyclades owe their name to the ancient Greeks who thought that they were arranged in a "circle"(kyklos in Greek) around the sanctuary island of Delos.
-In fact, the shape of the archipelago is more like a triangle pointing towards Evia and Attica to the north and bordered by the Cretan Sea to the south.
-Stretching over 132,000 km2 of maritime space, the Cyclades have 220 islands, 24 of which are occupied.
-They have a total of 120,000 inhabitants, 2,572 km2 of land area and 15,000 km of coastline.
-Since 2011, they are part of the periphery of the South Aegean (310,000 inhabitants), one of the thirteen Greek administrative regions, which also includes the Dodecanese islands (Rhodes, Patmos, Leros...).
-The city of Ermoupoli (12 000 inhabitants), in Syros, is the capital of this group.
-The Cyclades are part of the 8 archipelagos of modern Greece, as well as the two large islands of Crete and Evia and their islets, the Ionian Islands, the Sporades, the Dodecanese, the northern islands of the Aegean and the Saronic Islands.
+Located in the Aegean Sea, the Cyclades owe their name to the ancient Greeks, who thought they were arranged in a "circle"(kyklos in Greek) around the sanctuary island of Delos.
+In fact, the shape of the archipelago is more like a triangle, pointing towards Evia and Attica to the north and bordered by the Cretan Sea to the south.
+Covering 132,000 km2 of sea, the Cyclades comprise 220 islands, 24 of which are occupied.
+They have a total population of 120,000, 2,572 km2 of land and 15,000 km of coastline.
+Since 2011, they have been part of the Southern Aegean periphery (population 310,000), one of Greece's thirteen administrative regions, which also includes the Dodecanese islands (Rhodes, Patmos, Leros...).
+The town of Ermoupoli (pop.
+12,000), on Syros, is the region's capital.
+The Cyclades are one of the 8 archipelagos of modern Greece, along with the two large islands of Crete and Evia and their islets, the Ionian Islands, the Sporades, the Dodecanese, the northern Aegean Islands and the Saronic Islands.

 Finding your way